mboudjouhali/plugin_jQuery/README.md

 ## Compatibility

 Thanks to its simplicity, kSh plugin is compatible with IE, Firefox, Chrome and Safari !

+He can also be used in a mobile app/responsive website !